AAFC-BICoE/rpmout/README.md

 sample.html.gz is an example, from running 'rpmout /' on my Fedora 18 laptop.
 As it is looking for all rpms, it is a big page (~1.4MB ungziped).

 sample.tex.gz is an example, from running 'rpmout -outputFormat=latex /' on my Fedora 18 laptop.
 As it is looking for all rpms, it is a big document.
-The PDF is sample.pdf.gz, has 700 pages and is  ~1.3MB.
+The PDF is sample.pdf.gz, has 700 pages and is  ~1.3MB

+The original single threaded Ruby version I prototyped takes about 4 1/2 minutes to run.
+This naively written Go implementation takes <22 seconds to do the same thing..